I did not cuss. Sometimes the unexpected consequences of change HURT.

 The degree of change influences the degree of reaction.
-If a woman with waist length hair cuts of an inch, her husband may or may not notice.
+If a woman with waist length hair cuts off one inch, her husband may or may not notice.
 If she shaves it off and sashays in the front door billiard-ball-bald, he’ll notice and react.

 When someone within a relationship changes, the balance or status of the relationship also changes, whether it’s related to income, major weight gain or loss, physical disability, parenthood, or ideological change.
 When something significant changes, there WILL be a significant reaction.

 Changing the definition of gender, marriage, paternity, and responsibility creates change in society.
 Whatever the positive intended change, according to Newton’s Third Law, there will be an equal and opposite reaction.
 In science this is anticipated and acceptable.
 In society this totally natural effect is often considered intolerant.

 Faith and Religion

 Changes to one’s beliefs create changes in behavior.
 If there is no change in behavior there is no change in the heart and no change in faith.
 People who come to sincere faith in Jesus Christ are different; creating changes in their habits, schedules, and perspective.
 Those changes affect the people around them – especially spouses and children.
 Any significant change of faith explodes the status quo.